 After completing the thematic module of Climate University MOOC, students will master basics of physical, ecological and social phenomena of climate change.
 Depending on the amount and selection of optional courses, the student will also be able to:

 International studies upon agreement with the PSP teacher

 The study module of Science and technology studies introduces students to key questions in science and technology research, as well as to research conducted on the topic at the University of Helsinki.

 After completing the module, the student understands how the interaction between science and society can be studied using different social science methods.
 In a similar way, the student understands how technology, technological development and interaction between technology and society can be explored using social science methods.
 Through their studies students get familiar with the key issues and theoretical approaches of some of the special fields of science and technology research.
-See course details for the Science and technology module.
+You can see course details for the Science and technology module from Sisu.